mniank/c-stuff/README.md

 # c-stuff
 C games (using SDL) I wrote when I was a kid

+# Lightcat
+- Just an update done on my very first C program (after tutorials of course)
+- You can just move around with arrow keys and do stuff with SPACE, A and Backspace

 # Chess
 - You can play PvP
 - You can play against an AI (answering in a few seconds)